Hirlam/Trac2Markdown.jl/docs/src/BoundaryFilePreparation.md

 For the surface we need the different state variables for the different tiles.
 The scheme selected determines the variables.

-Boundary files (coupling files) for HARMONIE are prepared in two different ways depending on the nesting procedure defined by ''HOST_MODEL''.
+Boundary files (coupling files) for HARMONIE are prepared in two different ways depending on the nesting procedure defined by `*HOST_MODEL*.`

 ### Using gl

-If you use data from HIRLAM or ECMWF gl_grib_api will be called to generate boundaries.
+If you use data from HIRLAM or ECMWF `gl_grib_api` will be called to generate boundaries.
 The generation can be summarized in the following steps:

- * Setup geometry and what kind of fields to read depending on HOST_MODEL
+ * Setup geometry and what kind of fields to read depending on `HOST_MODEL`
  * Read the necessary climate data from a climate file
  * Translate and interpolate the surface variables horizontally if the file is to be used as an initial file.
 All interpolation respects land sea mask properties.
 The soil water is not interpolated directly but interpolated using the Soil Wetness Index to preserve the properties of the soil between different models.
 The treatment of the surface fields is only done for the initial file.
  * Horizontal interpolation of upper air fields as well as restaggering of winds.